The Intellectual Property Review: Chile

-Utility models may consist of instruments, tools, devices, mechanisms, where the shape is instrumental and may thus be claimed either because of its external aspect or because of its working and provided this shape may be useful by providing a contribution to the function they are intended for or an advantage or new technical effect.
+Utility models may consist of instruments, tools, devices or mechanisms where the shape is instrumental and may thus be claimed either because of its external aspect or because of its working, and provided that this shape may be useful by making a contribution to the function the model is intended for, or providing an advantage or new technical effect.

-Utility models are subject to rules similar to patents although much simpler.
+Utility models are subject to rules similar to those for patents although much simpler.

-The law provides for a 10-year protection period from the date of file.
+The law provides for a 10-year protection period from the date of filing.

 iv Industrial drawings and industrial designs